Switch to ADA Accessible Theme

 • Have a Refusal of a BAC test and have already served two months for the alcohol related restraint

-What is SR-22 Insurance
+What is SR-22 Insurance?

 SR-22 is a form your insurance company provides you that shows you are carrying valid insurance.
 You may be required to file an SR-22 when you reinstate from specific suspensions and/or revocations.
 The SR-22 requires the insurance company to notify the DMV of any policy cancellation.
-The SR-22 form is not an insurance policy.

-If you don’t keep the SR-22 current, the insurance company will notify the Motor Vehicle Division that the SR-22 is no longer in effect, but is still required.
+If you don’t keep the SR-22 current, the insurance company will notify the Motor Vehicle Division that the SR-22 is no longer in effect but is still required.
 Your driver license will be suspended for that reason alone.

 When you purchase liability insurance, the insurance agent can provide the SR-22 form.
 When the liability insurance with the SR-22 rider is purchased, the form must be filed with the Colorado Division of Motor Vehicles.